Traditions - General Info

 Remembrance Day in France

-Remembrance Day - November 11th is a major National Day in France.
+Remembrance Day - November 11 is a National Day in France.

-An official ceremony is held in order to commemorate the anniversary of the end of hostilities, which took place "at the 11th hour of the 11th day of the 11th month" in 1918.
+An official ceremony commemorates the anniversary of the end of hostilities, which took place "at the 11th hour of the 11th day of the 11th month" in 1918.

 The Great War, however, officially ended with the signing of the Treaty of Versailles on June 28, 1919.